M0oham6d/pulsedeck/docs/METRICS.md

 ## Memory Metrics

-RAM usage is calculated as:
+The used RAM amount shown by PulseDeck is calculated as:

 ```python
 memory_used = memory.total - memory.available